knative/docs/docs/bookstore/page-0/welcome-knative-bookstore-tutorial.md

 ### Notification Service

-An Apache Camel-K pipe that connects our event-driven architecture with a third-party webhook: Slack.
+An Apache Camel K pipe that connects our event-driven architecture with a third-party webhook: Slack.
 It receives the CloudEvent and sends it as a message to a Slack Workspace.

 ### ML Models Service